Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 ## Granting Access

-Authorization grants map authentication methods to access policies.
+Authorization grants map credentials to access policies.
 An authorization grant is made up of:

 1. A `guard_type`, either `access_token` or `x509`.
 2. A `guard_data` object, identifying a specific token, or set of fields in an